 After being transferred by taxi to the charming seaside resort of Cala St Vicent, you will walk across its coastal promenade before rising steeply up a road and to the edge of a thick forest.
 Entering the forest, the air is thick with the scent of pine and wildflowers, the welcome shade provides a dappled light to the winding paths.
 Dropping out of the forest you will walk across exposed ochre brown clifftops rising up above the azure, yacht speckled sea before rising up back through the forest and down to the sea.

 Make sure you take some time out in Cala St Vicent to get a cold drink and look out over the beach, preferably at the end of the day!

 There are some road crossings, always be aware of traffic and be sure to use a pavement/sidewalk where possible.
-Where it isn’t, walk on the right-hand side of the road in the direction of oncoming traffic.
+Where it isn’t, walk on the left-hand side of the road in the direction of oncoming traffic.

 Some of the ground can be uneven, with rocky/pebbly paths.
 Ensure you have suitable footwear and step cautiously when needed.

 Ibizans like to have guard dogs, make sure you are sticking to the paths and not wandering onto anyone's property. most of them are harmless (and if not they will be chained up or behind a fence) but they will bark at you.

 There are no food points en route, however, you can find plenty of good eateries in Cala St Vicent.